 The cost runs from $660 to $900 a year for monthly treatment.
 Bait systems are typically the type of treatment that is paid monthly.
 The bait is buried in the ground, and the expert returns monthly to check.
 The initial cost for the bait system at a rate of $40 to $50 for each unit or by the linear foot at $8 to $12 may be charged.
 Monthly treatment may be recommended once termites are eradicated to maintain a pest-free home if bait methods were used.
 Many monthly visits may only take a few minutes to inspect and replace bait.
 So, your monthly costs will typically be fairly low, but you get the peace of mind of having ongoing monitoring of your property.
 This method can help catch new infestations before they get out of hand, so they are more costly than a one time yearly inspection.

 The average cost of termite treatments varies based on the level of infestation.
-Pricing begins on the lower end at $250 and increases on the severe end to a high of $6,500.
+Pricing begins on the lower end at $300 and increases to a high of $6,500.
 A small termite infestation is cleared quickly with a brief visit.
 However, a severe infestation may require multiple visits and services that take several days.
 When caught early, an exterminator can deal with a small termite infestation with treatments like a micro-spray application or heat treatment.

 On the other hand, a severe termite infestation may require treatment using multiple methods.
 Severe infestations often require treating the entire home through tenting or numerous applications of termite-fighting traps and sprays.
 Homeowners should always call a pest control company immediately, no matter how many signs of termites exist.
 Termites may already have a strong foothold in the home by the time you see evidence of their activities.